Mimic poison frog: Threats

 Compared to many other dart frog species, Ranitomeya imitator has relatively large and stable wild populations.
-However, they are often illegally collected and exported.
+What threat it faces comes from habitat loss associated with farming, livestock cultivation, and logging.
+People also illegally collect and export this frog for the international pet trade.
 They have also been imported legally, and multiple captive-bred varieties exist in the pet trade.